A risk factor is something that makes your chances of getting cancer higher. Some can't be changed such as your gender or genes, but many can be.

 Many people work in jobs that expose them to harmful chemicals.
 Try to find work that's safer if you can.
 If not, take steps to protect yourself from harm.
-Check with the https://www.osha.gov or the https://www.epa.gov for help.
+Check with the National Institute for Occupational Safety and Health or the Environmental Protection Agency for help.

 If you don’t drink enough water, it lowers the amount in the urine.
 This also means higher amounts of harmful substances in the urine.
 Drink plenty of water during the day to help flush out the bladder.